-The Northern Lights – Aurora Borealis – above Finnish Lapland near Sodankylä during ESA’s space weather conference.
+The Northern Lights above Finnish Lapland near Sodankylä during ESA’s space weather-themed social space event in 2013.
 Northern Lights occur when charged particles from the Sun hit Earth’s atmosphere.

-The green vertical stripe in the picture is a laser beam from the Finnish Meteorological Institute’s Arctic Research Centre to measure cloud particles and aerosols in the upper atmosphere.
+The green vertical stripe is a laser beam from the Finnish Meteorological Institute’s Arctic Research Centre to measure cloud particles and aerosols in the upper atmosphere.

 This charming and bright galaxy, known as IRAS 23436+5257, was captured by the the NASA/ESA Hubble Space Telescope.
 It is located in the northern constellation of Cassiopeia, which is named after an arrogant, vain, and yet beautiful mythical queen.